FACTBOX-Sports events around the world hit by coronavirus pandemic

 NORTH AMERICA * The NBA suspended its season.

-* Boston Marathon organisers postpone the race from April 20 to Sept.
-14. * The National Hockey League has told players, including those from outside North America, they can return home and should self-quarantine through March 27, lengthening the period the NHL had said it was pausing its season.
+* Boston Marathon organizers postpone the race from April 20 to Sept.
+14. * The National Hockey League told players, including those from outside North America, they can return home and should self-quarantine through March 27, lengthening the period the NHL had said it was pausing its season.

 * After postponing the Olympic trials, USA Wrestling discontinued all sanctioned events through April 6 and postponed national events through April 20.
 SOCCER

-* The Euro 2020 soccer Championship has been postponed to 2021 and Europe's flagship tournament will now be staged from June 11 to July 12, 2021. * This year's Copa America, which had originally been scheduled to take place from June-July in Colombia and Argentina, has been postponed to June 11-July 11, 2021.
+* The Euro 2020 soccer Championship was postponed to 2021 and Europe's flagship tournament will now be staged from June 11 to July 11, 2021. * This year's Copa America, originally scheduled to take place from June-July in Colombia and Argentina, was postponed to June 11-July 11, 2021.

+* FIFA has agreed to delay the first edition of its revamped Club World Cup due to be held in 2021. * UEFA has put all club and national team competitions for men and women on hold until further notice.

 * CONCACAF suspended all competitions, including the Champions League and men's Olympic qualifiers. * The top two tiers of French football -- Ligue 1 and Ligue 2 -- were suspended.